Alejandro Davidovich Fokina: 2023: Masters semifinal, fifth top 10 win

-At the 2023 BNP Paribas Open he reached the quarterfinals of a Masters 1000 for a third time in his career defeating wildcard Yibing Wu, 13th seed Karen Khachanov and qualifier Cristian Garín.
+At the 2023 BNP Paribas Open he reached the quarterfinals of a Masters 1000 for a third time in his career defeating wildcard Wu Yibing, 13th seed Karen Khachanov and qualifier Cristian Garín.
 As a result, he made his top 25 debut in the rankings on 20 March 2023.

-At the 2023 National Bank Open he reached his second Masters semifinal overall and first on ATP level for the season in his sixth quarterfinal attempt defeating J.J.
-Wolf, 13th seed Alexander Zverev, third seed Casper Ruud and Mackenzie McDonald.
+At the 2023 National Bank Open he reached his second Masters semifinal overall and first on ATP level for the season in his sixth quarterfinal attempt defeating J. J. Wolf, 13th seed Alexander Zverev, third seed Casper Ruud and Mackenzie McDonald.

 At the 2023 US Open, Davidovich Fokina defeated Marcos Giron and Juan Manuel Cerúndolo in his first two rounds in straight sets, before falling to 14th seed Tommy Paul in four sets.

 2024: 100th win, out of top 50

 He recorded his 100th win at the 2024 Open 13 Provence over Grégoire Barrère.

 In May, he hired former tennis professional and compatriot Fernando Verdasco to coach him starting with the 2024 French Open.

 He fell out of the top 50 on 12 August 2024, following the 2024 National Bank Open where he defeated third seed Daniil Medvedev in the second round but retired in the third against eventual semifinalist Matteo Arnaldi, failing to defend his semifinal points from the previous season.